openxla/xla/docs/command_buffer_va_remapping_tutorial.md

 allocation and mapping still follow the execution buffer's lifetime; the persistent property is the reserved virtual address.

-The command-buffer address policy is then:
+In both update modes, referenced constants are treated as persistent.
+The `SKIP_TEMP` mode additionally makes referenced preallocated temporary buffers persistent.
+Its command-buffer address policy is:

 | Allocation kind                  | VMM reserved address | Treated as persistent |
 |----------------------------------|----------------------|-----------------------|